spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-customer-account-management-feature.md

 {% info_block warningBox "Verification" %}

 1. Log in as a customer.
-2. Make sure that a file in the following path exists and contains data:
-   `data/session/session:customer:{% raw %}{{{% endraw %}customer_id{% raw %}}}{% endraw %}`
+  Make sure that a file in the following path exists and contains the data: `data/session/session:customer:{% raw %}{{{% endraw %}customer_id{% raw %}}}{% endraw %}`.
-3. Changed the session data to an invalid value.
+2. Change the session data to an invalid value.
-4. Verify that the customer was logged out.
+  Make sure the customer has been logged out.

 {% endinfo_block %}